Alosa: Lifecycle and reproduction

 As Alosa species are generally anadromous, they face various obstacles to survival.
 They may have to pass through numerous barriers and waters to get to either their spawning grounds or normal habitats (the sea in most cases).
 Estuaries are a major factor in numerous Alosa species' migrations.
 Estuaries can be highly variable and complex environments contributing to fluctuating biological interactions, with shifts in osmolarity, food sources, predators, etc. Since many adult Alosa species die after spawning, only the young generally migrate to the sea from the spawning grounds.
 Duration of migration varies among fish, but can greatly affect survival.

 Reproduction varies by species.
 Studies done on Alosa in Iranian waters have shown that spawning varies in time, place, and temperature of the waters they inhabit.
-Fecundity may also vary.
 Species are known to spawn as early as April or as late as August.
 Temperatures range from about 11 to 27 °C. Fecundity can range from 20,000 to 312,000 eggs.
 Eggs are pelagic.
 Geography and temperature are important environmental factors in egg and young-of-year development.

 The lifespan of Alosa species can be up to 10 years, but this is generally uncommon, as many die after spawning.